 How long does it take to introduce two cats?

 Three to eight weeks is standard for most cats.
 Some integrate faster; others need longer.
 Judge progress by behavior at each phase, not by a fixed calendar.
 If both cats are calm and eating normally, you’re on track even if you’re at week six.
+If you’re past 10–12 weeks and still seeing aggression or fear, consult a behaviorist to assess whether these cats are compatible.

 Do I need to buy Feliway or calming products?